James B. Bullard

-James Brian Bullard (born 1961/1962) is the chief executive officer and 12th president of the Federal Reserve Bank of St. Louis, positions he has held since 2008.
-He is currently serving a term that began on March 1, 2021.
-In 2014, he was named the 7th most influential economist in the world in terms of media influence.
+James Brian Bullard (born February 28, 1961) is an American economist who served as the chief executive officer and 12th president of the Federal Reserve Bank of St. Louis, a position he held from 2008 until August 14, 2023.
+In July 2023, he was named dean of the Mitch Daniels School of Business at Purdue University.

-Early life
+Early life and education

-Bullard was born in Columbus, Wisconsin, and grew up in Forest Lake, Minn.
+Bullard was born in Columbus, Wisconsin, and grew up in Forest Lake, Minnesota.
 He received bachelor's degrees in economics and in quantitative methods and information systems from St. Cloud State University in 1984 and a Ph.D. in economics from Indiana University in 1990.

 Career

 Bullard began his career as an academic economist and monetary policy scholar.
 His research has appeared in numerous professional journals, including the American Economic Review, the Journal of Monetary Economics, Macroeconomic Dynamics and the Journal of Money, Credit and Banking.